fourier-space/Modelling-and-Simulation/Week_6/README.md

     * This system reduces to the "Catastophic" bifurcation system of last week when $\dot{f} → 0$.
 Explore this correspondance.

 [1] Danby, J. M. A. Computer Modeling : From Sports to Spaceflight, from Order to Chaos.
 Richmond, Va: Willmann-Bell, 1997.
 Print.
 Chapter 6

+## Lorenz Attractor
+* Look up and investigate the Hopf Bifurcation, where as the 2D+ analogy of a pitchfork bifurcation in a radial dimension, limit cycles spontaneously appear.
+* Investigate the bifurcations of the Lorenz system with a changing $r$ parameter ($σ = 10, b = 8 / 3$).
+* For the specific $r = 28$ case, investigate the chaotic behaviour of this system, i.e sensitivity to initial conditions, growth of uncertainty and volume.

+## Logistic Growth with discrete timesteps
+* Re-derive how the continuous logistic growth maps to the Logistic Map that is a similar looking discrete system when using the Euler Forward method.
+* See that the logistic map is, under a coordinate transformation, the same as the quadratic map of the Mandelbrot Set.
+* Research Hausdorff dimension.
+Look into this for
+    * The boundary of the Mandelbrot Set
+    * The Feigenbaum Attractor
+    * The Lorenz Attractor